Malt-a-bars/maltabar/webserver/Readme.md

 prefix: /api/v1

+GET  /heater/on  - turn heater on
+GET  /heater/off - turn heater off
+GET  /is_heating - returns a boolean indicating is the heater is turned on

-GET  /probes - get the values of all probes
+GET  /probes - returns an array with all probes

 GET  /stream - get an event stream with temperatures updates GET  /stream/update - trigger the publication of a new temperature to the stream